 3.1 Product yield

-Pyrolysis product yields from tests at various residence times are given in Table 1.
-The influence of residence time on distribution of pyrolysis products (biochar, bio-oil, and syngas) was investigated for two feedstocks: PW and a fish-to-pruning waste mixture (FW: PW 30:70 by dry weight).
-To verify the consistency of the pyrolysis reactor's performance and establish a baseline for co-pyrolysis tests, initial duplicate experiments were conducted using PW at residence times of 57, 50, 40, and 30 min.
-These baseline tests produced consistent product yields across repetitions, affirming the reliability of the reactor.
-However, variability observed in bio-oil and syngas yields during the 57-minute trials was attributed to gas leakage at the exhaust tubes prior to the condensation system.
-This issue was identified and resolved by sealing the exhaust system after the first pyrolysis trial, ensuring improved accuracy in subsequent experiments.
-For PW tests, biochar yield decreased with shorter residence time, from 55.9 % at 57 minutes to 42.6 % at 20 minutes, and aligns with Pahnila et al., (2023), who report that longer residence time results in secondary cracking reactions of volatiles, thus resulting in increased formation of biocarbon. , while bio-oil yield decreased from 29.9 to 21.2% with exception of 40 minutes test (19.1±1.5%) and thus not following a clear trend.
-Syngas calculated by subtracting biochar and bio-oil yield from initial sample, therefore, syngas like bio-oil also does not follow a clear trend.
-This indicates need of further studies to confirm the efficiency of condensation system for collection of condensable gas. yield rose from 22.9 % to 36.2%.
-In co-pyrolysis tests (30FW:70PW), biochar yield declined slightly without a significant difference.
-Differences in biochar yields of PW and co-pyrolysis tests, maybe attributed to fish waste decomposition, potentially increasing the liquid and gas product amounts.
-While product distribution results are encouraging, especially for biochar yield from co-pyrolysis mixtures, further studies are still needed to confirm the efficiency of the condensation system for condensable gas collection, as well as replicability of results to understand the feasibility of process scalingeconomic perspective., however not following a trend with decreasing residence time.
-Further tests need to study the biochar yield for co-pyrolysis with varying residence time. from 43.22 % at 57 minutes to 42.1 % at 30 minutes, with syngas yield increasing from 31.35 % to 37.67 % with exception at 40 minutes.
-Bio-oil yield decreased from 25.4 % to 20.3 %.
-Co-pyrolysis seems to increase gas and bio-oil production attributable to FW higher volatile content during decomposition.
+Table 1 shows the pyrolysis product distribution.
+As discussed, the influence of residence time on the distribution of biochar, bio-oil, and syngas was investigated for two feedstocks: PW and a fish-to-pruning waste mixture (FW: PW 30:70 by dry weight).
+For PW tests, biochar yield decreased with shorter residence time, from 55.3 % at 57 minutes to 42.6 % at 20 minutes, and aligns with Pahnila et al., (2023) and Santos et al., (2023), who report that longer residence time results in secondary cracking reactions of volatile vapours, thus resulting in increased formation of biocarbon.
+While bio-oil yield decreased from 29.9% to 21.2% with fluctuation for tests at 40 and 30 minutes.
+Similarly, syngas follows an increasing trend (21.2% to 29.9%) except 30-minute test.
+Moreover, in co-pyrolysis tests (30FW:70PW), biochar and bio-oil yields decline slightly.
+Differences in biochar yields of PW and co-pyrolysis tests, maybe attributed to influence of fish waste decomposition, potentially increasing the liquid and gas product amounts.
+While product distribution results are encouraging, particularly for biochar yield from both PW and co-pyrolysis mixtures, further studies are still needed to confirm the efficiency of the condensation system for condensable gas collection, as well as the replicability of product distribution to better understand the feasibility of process scaling from an economic side.

-Table 1: Pyrolysis product distribution.
+Table 1 Pyrolysis product distribution.